Azure/aks-middleware/README.md

 ### 4.4. <a id='loggingapirequestresponselogger'></a>custom logging (logging with custom attributes)

-The custom attribute logger allows you to add custom fields your service needs for logging **in addition to the request method, URL, status code, and duration** as well as specify a custom "source" which is the table name for your logs to be routed to.
+The custom attribute logger allows you to add custom fields your service needs for logging as well as specify a custom "source" which is the table name for your logs to be routed to.
 If you do not specify a source, the default "ApiRequestLog" is set.

 ##### <a id='Usage-1'></a>Usage